-- by clouds will also reduce the direct radiative effects of any aerosols within or below them (e.g. - 2 Keil and Haywood, 2003).
-Additionally, aerosol indirect effects can saturate in regions with a - 3 high level of background aerosol (e.g. Verheggen et al., 2007; Carslaw et al., 2013), meaning - 4 that the potential for indirect radiative forcing can also vary with the location of clouds.
-On top - 5 of diversity in indirect effects, and in the climatological distribution of clouds, different - 6 dynamical changes in cloud cover could also alter the all-sky flux. - 7 In our case, the good correspondence between higher (clear-sky) AOD change in HadGEM3- - 8 GA4 and higher (all-sky) SW flux change in this model might suggest that the cloud effects are - 9 not the root cause of the larger radiative response in this model.
-However, the origin of this - 10 good correspondence in fact appears to be somewhat dependent on how clouds modify the - radiative effects of sulfate aerosol: - 12 For the extreme cases of HadGEM3-GA4 and GISS-E2, comparing the changes in clear-sky - TOA SW flux with the all-sky TOA SW flux anomalies (Table 2 and Supplementary Fig. S10) - reveals that for clear-sky conditions, there is in fact a much smaller regional discrepancy - between these two models: Over the E. Asia region GISS-E2 has a 4.1 Wm-2 clear-sky SW flux - 16 change, whereas HadGEM3-GA4 has a 5.1 Wm-2 flux change.
-HadGEM3-GA4 still has the - larger radiative change, but nowhere near the 6-fold difference that is seen in the all-sky flux - 18 (Section 3, and Table 2).
-This much reduced difference between GISS-E2 and HadGEM3-GA4 - in the clear-sky compared with the all-sky anomaly is hard to apportion quantitatively though, - 20 because compared with the clear-sky change, the all-sky response incorporates all the - 21 contributing factors described above: the additional radiative forcing due to aerosol indirect - 22 effects, the screening of direct radiative effects due to clouds blocking radiation and providing - a high albedo background, and also any dynamical changes in cloud cover. - In this case, GISS-E2 is found to simulate a small increase in cloudiness in east China due to - 25 dynamical changes when sulfate is removed (Supplementary Fig. S11a).
-Combined with the - screening effect of clouds, this appears to almost completely offset the direct forcing of reduced - SO4, and results in a far smaller all-sky flux change than clear-sky flux change over E. China - 28 (0.9 Wm-2 all-sky compared with 4.1 Wm-2 clear-sky).
-HadGEM3-GA4 by contrast has very - 29 little difference between all-sky and clear-sky flux changes (5.3 Wm-2 and 5.1 Wm-2 - 30 respectively (Table 2)).
-The changes in cloud amount over east China are somewhat more - mixed (Supplementary Fig. S11c), although area-averaged, the overall cloud change is a small - decrease, which should enhance the all-sky flux change.
-However, spatially as well as in
+In our case, the good correspondence between higher (clear-sky) AOD change in HadGEM3-GA4 and higher (all-sky) SW flux change in this model might suggest that the cloud effects are not the root cause of the larger radiative response in this model.
+However, the origin of this good correspondence in fact appears to be somewhat dependent on how clouds modify the radiative effects of sulfate aerosol.

+For the extreme cases of HadGEM3-GA4 and GISS-E2, comparing the changes in clear-sky TOA SW flux with the all-sky TOA SW flux anomalies (Table 2 and Fig. S10) reveals that for clear-sky conditions there is in fact a much smaller regional discrepancy between these two models: over the E. China region GISS-E2 has a 4.1 W m-2 clear-sky SW flux change, whereas HadGEM3-GA4 has a 5.1 W m-2 flux change.
+HadGEM3-GA4 still has the larger radiative change, but nowhere near the 6-fold difference that is seen in the all-sky flux (Sect.
+3, and Table 2).
+This much-reduced difference between GISS-E2 and HadGEM3-GA4 in the clearsky compared with the all-sky anomaly is hard to apportion quantitatively though, because compared with the clear-sky change, the all-sky response incorporates all the contributing factors described above: the additional radiative forcing due to aerosol indirect effects, the screening of direct radiative effects due to clouds blocking radiation and providing a high albedo background, and also any dynamical changes in cloud cover.

+In this case, GISS-E2 is found to simulate a small increase in cloudiness in E. China due to dynamical changes when sulfate is removed (Fig. S11a).
+Combined with the screening effect of clouds, this appears to almost completely offset the direct forcing of reduced SO4, and results in a far smaller all-sky flux change than clear-sky flux change over E. China $(0.9 \,\mathrm{W}\,\mathrm{m}^{-2} \,\mathrm{all}\text{-sky}$ flux compared with $4.1 \,\mathrm{W}\,\mathrm{m}^{-2}$ clear-sky flux).
+HadGEM3-GA4, by contrast, has very little difference between all-sky and clear-sky flux changes (5.3 and $5.1 \,\mathrm{W}\,\mathrm{m}^{-2}$, respectively; Table 2).
+The changes in cloud amount over E. China are somewhat more mixed (Fig. S11c), although area-averaged, the overall cloud change is a small decrease, which should enhance the all-sky flux change.
+However, spatially as well as in magnitude, the HadGEM3-GA4 all-sky flux change is exceptionally similar to the clearsky flux change, and does not resemble the pattern of cloud changes (comparing Figs. S10e, f, and S11c), which suggests that changes in aerosol radiative effects are larger than the effect of the small cloud cover changes, and still dominate the all-sky flux changes.
+Therefore, the very similar regional all-sky and clear-sky SW flux changes in HadGEM3-GA4 imply that unlike in GISS-E2, aerosol indirect effects in HadGEM3-GA4 probably roughly compensated for the presence of clouds reducing the direct effect, so that the change in all-sky combined direct and indirect forcing is similar to the change in clear-sky direct forcing when sulfate is removed.